itxSaaad/quran-player-app-react/README.md

 # Quran Player App - React

-> A simple Birthday Reminder App built with React.js and Redux/Toolkit.
-The app allows users to add, edit, delete, and clear all birthdays.
-The app is fully responsive and user-friendly.
+> A Quran Player application built with React, Redux Toolkit, Tailwind CSS, TypeScript, and online API links using Redux Async Thunk.
+The app allows users to list and play Quranic recitations by various reciters.

 <br />